Diarrhea and Chemotherapy

-Eat small meals throughout the day instead of 3 large meals.
+Eat small meals throughout the day instead of three large meals.

 Diarrhea can cause you to lose potassium.
-Unless your doctor has told you otherwise, try to eat potassium-rich foods, such as bananas, oranges, potatoes, and peach and apricot nectars.
+Unless your healthcare provider has told you otherwise, try to eat potassium-rich foods, such as bananas, oranges, potatoes, and peach and apricot nectars.

-Ask your doctor if he or she advises a clear liquid diet to give your bowels time to rest.
+Ask your healthcare provider if he or she advises a clear liquid diet to give your bowels time to rest.
 But this kind of diet does not provide all of the nutrients you will need and should not be followed for more than 3 to 5 days.

 Choose foods that are low in fiber, such as:

 Canned or cooked fruit without skins